partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 # Introduction

-PartiQL provides SQL-compatible unified query access across multiple data stores containing structured, semi-structured and nested data that is supported by SQL.
-PartiQL separates the syntax and semantics of a query from the underlying data source and/or data format of the data.
+PartiQL provides SQL-compatible unified query access across multiple data stores containing structured, semi-structured and nested data.
+PartiQL separates the syntax and semantics of a query from the underlying data source and data format.
 It enables users to interact with data with[^schema] or without regular schema.